abubluecorian/portfolio/README.md

 ## About Me

-I'm a Senior Software Engineer with nearly a decade of experience in the tech industry.
+My  self Muhammad Abu Zer or Md.
+Abu Zer, I'm a Senior Software Engineer with nearly a decade of experience in the tech industry.
 Over the years, I've encountered various challenges, navigated both public and corporate sectors, and gained valuable insights into the engineering career landscape.

 ## My Mission